Select Page

 Call for Cabaret Horace Performers

 Our alumni are a talented bunch.
 It’s time to show off!
 Cabaret Horace is a wildly entertaining talent show open mic night.
 Whether you sing, dance, do magic, read your writing, perform stand-up, tell stories, spin plates, or eat fire, you’re welcome to sign up.
 Host Beth Richards ‘05 is seeking performances of 5 minutes or less with minimal set up.
 Strut your stuff, share your art, and have a night of fun with your friends and peers.
 Contact Beth Richards with questions.
-The call will remain open until the spots are filled so sign-up to reserve your spot in the spotlight.
+The call will remain open until the spots are filled.
+Sign up now: Cabaret Horace Sign Up Link!

 Volunteer Work Project

-The summer 2025 Volunteer Work Project (VWP) for alumni will start Sunday, July 20th with a reception.
+The summer 2026 Volunteer Work Project (VWP) will start Sunday, July 12th with a reception.
 Work starts Monday morning and will cover a variety of physical and administrative tasks (e.g. painting, carpentry, vehicle maintenance, event preparation, mailings, etc.).
 Meals during the week will be provided for you by a team of volunteer chefs.
-Your housing will be provided to you for free during the work week in North Hall.
+Your housing will be provided to you for free during the work week.
 If you attend Reunion, you may continue to stay in your room for free.

 You’ll need to register for Reunion and RSVP for Volunteer Work Project separately.
 Since you’ll already have housing for the weekend, when you register for Reunion you do not need to add housing.